justiss4all/justiss4all.github.io/index.md

 The number of social impressions made on a prospective customers.

 ### Dial:Connect Ratio
 A ratio calculated using Number of Dials:Number of Connects.
-This helps us understand how clean our phone number lists is and how frequently people engage over the telephone.
+This helps us understand how clean our phone number list is and how frequently people engage over the telephone.

 ### Total Touch:Discovery Ratio
 A ratio calculated by adding dials, emails, and social and comparing it to the number of discovery calls.
 The purpose of this KPI is to help us understand how much effort is required to schedule a discovery call.
 We should plan on 20 - 25 total touches per cold prospect.